alfianubi/108kb.io/src/pages/articles/2019-01-12---writing-in-english.md

 Bangsat ini keren juga pake bahasa inggris gini.
 Goodbye _atuh_, _dong_, and _sih_ 😂

 P.S: Because I will writing in English, I will reduce publishing a post in Medium.
 Let they (a new Visitor) discover my post from the Search Engine.
-After I confidence enough in writing in English, I will do active on Medium anymore
+After I confidence enough in writing in English, I will do active on Medium again